-Prerequisite: Pass in CHEM1042 General Chemistry I or CHEM1041 Foundations of Chemistry Assessment: 30% continuous assessment; 70% examination.
+Prerequisite: Pass in CHEM1042 General Chemistry I or CHEM1041 Foundations of Chemistry

-BBMS2006 Physiological Basis of Health and Disease Year 2 (6 credits)
+BBMS2006 Physiological Basis of Health and Disease

 This course examines the concepts related to the physiological functions of the human body and their pathophysiological changes under disease conditions.
 The focus throughout the course will be on the physiological systems, namely haematologic, digestive, cardiovascular, respiratory, neural, endocrine, reproductive, and renal systems.
 The course serves as a knowledge basis for understanding the functions of the human body in normal and disease states.